 Introduction

 Anode and cathode are terms used in chemistry, physics, and electronics.
 It turns out that there is some confusion regarding the electrical potentials of anodes and cathodes.
-For example, in electronics, the anode is typically referred to as "positive" and the cathode as "negative" terminal.
+For example, in electronics, the anode is typically called "positive" and the cathode as "negative" terminal.
 In electrochemical processes, "it depends"; for instance, from the perspective of battery manufacturers, it's precisely the opposite, and in the case of a rechargeable battery, it depends on whether it's being charged or discharged.

 This article discusses the electrical potential of anodes and cathodes and how to remember when dealing with anode versus cathode.